First-Time Buyers

 FHA Loans

 FHA loans are backed by the Federal Housing Administration and are one of the most popular low down payment options.
 You can qualify with as little as 3.5% down and a credit score as low as 580.
 These loans are ideal for first-time homebuyers and people with moderate incomes.
+They do require mortgage insurance, but many buyers find the trade-off worth it to get into a home sooner.
+To see if you qualify, start your pre-approval here.

 VA Loans

-If you’re a veteran, active-duty service member, or part of a military family, VA loans may be your best option.
+If you're a veteran, active-duty service member, or a surviving spouse, VA loans may be your best option.
 These loans are backed by the Department of Veterans Affairs and offer zero down payment, no PMI, and competitive interest rates.
+It's one of the most powerful benefits available to military families, and yet millions of eligible buyers don't realize they qualify.

 Conventional Loans

 Conventional loans are not backed by the government but are still a strong option.
 Many allow down payments as low as 3%, especially for first-time homebuyers.
-You’ll likely pay PMI if you put down less than 20%, but it can often be removed once you build up equity.
+You'll likely pay PMI if you put down less than 20%, but it can often be removed once you build up enough equity.
+With good credit and solid income, a conventional loan can offer flexibility without the high upfront cost.

 Down Payment Assistance Programs

-How Market Conditions and Costs Affect Your Down Payment
+How Market Conditions Affect Your Down Payment

 Understanding Loan-to-Value Ratio and Mortgage Insurance